 WHITEWASHED.
 Air Force posted its ninth shutout during Fisher DeBerry's tenure as head coach when it beat Wofford, 49-0, to open the 2003 season.
 Army (1991), The Citadel (1993), San Jose State (1996) Colorado State and Army (1997), Wake Forest (1998), Army (1999) and Tennessee Tech (2001) are the other shutouts administered by the Falcons in the DeBerry era.

 TAKING THE OFFENSIVE.
 Chuck Petersen has been the offensive coordinator for the Falcons from the outset of the 2000 season.
-Since Petersen has assumed the reins to the Air Force attack the Falcons have posted a record of 28-15(.651) in forty-three games through the team's effort versus UNLV.
+Since Petersen has assumed the reins to the Air Force attack the Falcons have posted a record of 27-14(.658) in forty-one games entering this week's BYU contest.